-You ever just stare at the “awards” section on your resume or LInkedin page and it’s just cobwebs.
-I have considered adding that 100m dash I won in kindergatten and I’m sure you have too.
+You ever just stare at the “awards” section on your resume or LinkedIn page and it’s just cobwebs.
+I have considered adding that 100m dash I won in kindergarten and I’m sure you have too.

 Well, chin up.
 There are a lot of competitions and contests coming your way in 2021 you can apply to.
 Better yet, I’ve compiled a list of illustration competitions that don’t charge you an entry fee to participate.
 The contests on this list are completely free to enter and are open to international artists.